-Anderson earned his bachelor's degree and currently is president of Lee’s Foodservice Parts and Repairs, Inc. He manages more than 30 employees who provide service and maintenance to clients such as Wal-Mart, Costco, and a Chicago favorite -- Portillo’s Foodservice Group.
+Anderson earned his bachelor's degree and currently is president of Lee’s Foodservice Parts and Repairs, Inc. He manages more than 70 service technicians in 12 states who provide service and maintenance to clients such as Wal-Mart, Costco, and a Chicago favorite – Portillo’s Foodservice Group.
+The company recently opened an office in Fayetville, AK, that provides greater access to Wal-Mart and Sam’s Club headquarters, for which they provide repair service for approximately 1,400 stores.
 In addition to their corporate accounts, the company also services governmental and institutional clients.

 When the economy began to turn, Anderson made a crucial business decision that led him back to College of DuPage.

 “I was in the business of installing and delivering commercial foodservice equipment, but as the economy started showing signs of weakness, I decided to expand our current business by offering the repair and maintenance service for commercial foodservice and HVAC equipment,” he said.
 “I decided to attend classes at COD to update my skills.”